Hecate2/Ignareo-ISML-auto-voter/README.md

 **无论世萌，B萌，部落萌，贴吧萌，一切萌战都是刷票！而只有刷票能对抗刷票。**
 **Voters of all lands, UNITE!**

+Jan.
+5th, 2020:
+It's relatively wise of ISML operators giving the honors randomly or according to their appetite, with few alternatives available, before they can design a system preventing vote-spamming effectively.
+The reason of all the problems is the lack of chance.
+However much efforts paid, only the few can acquire acknowledgement.
+So saimoes have to be involutional(内卷的) competitions, and become overly fierce sooner or later.
+Involution not only impedes evolution but also devastates existing rules after all, because in fact people are overly suffering without being paid off.
+As involution develops, surely there would be someone who breaks all the rules.
+I'm just a progressive one, launching the space warships a bit earlier than the call of Historia.
+Involution is not sustainable.
+More opportunities and evolution have to be created.
+If you (whether voter or operator) persist on involution, please firstly overtake me with technical force.
+We have spent too much in deciding the winning character.
+However, as far as I know, few participants have mastered the necessary programming skills.
+People have not become more able and productive till now.
+Neither did they love their waifus much more because of fierce saimoe matches.
+Bad codes of clients and servers are made again and again.
+Saimoes are, in the final analysis, just websites with no more than javascript and html.
+Voters and operators are both responsible for the evolution instead of involution.
+Let's consider something more interesting, or at least take effective measures to stop involution.
+Please make better programs and events.
+Please evolve our happiness and productivity.

+By the way, I think current bilibili voting programs are too slow to qualify.
+I have seen only 70 votes per second.
+These codes will become jokes when they face 60,000 requests per second handled by one ordinary machine.

 Dec.
 31st, 2019: Happy new year to leprechauns!

 Dec.
 7th, 2019: 兰朵露可-chrome主题.crx: Chrome theme of Rhantolk Ytri Historia, packed by **urusai** (, who is not related to this repository).